 The material is available in two types: foamed PVC and hard PVC.
 In our webshop, you will find both types, in nine different colours and in sheet thicknesses of 0.5 to 20 mm (hard) and 1 to 19 millimetres (white foamed).
-We saw all customised orders and deliver them within 48 hours.
+We saw all customised orders and deliver them as soon as possible.

 The abbreviation PVC stands for polyvinyl chloride.
 Foamed PVC is also called foam board because it consists of a plastic foam core that is laminated with paper on both sides.

 PVC is an ideal material for both indoor and outdoor use.
 You find it a lot in advertising industry, where the sheets are used as displays, billboards and stand material.
 In addition, it is also a popular material in construction, thanks to its good fire resistance and the sound and heat insulating properties of the panels.